The key decision criteria for your B2B online shop based on Shopware

 Recurring invoices for subscriptions

-Shopware Check: Document management in Shopware is generally available but needs to be expanded for professional B2B requirements.
-Especially the support of e-invoice standards often requires additional development.
+Shopware check: Document management is generally available in Shopware, but it must be expanded for professional B2B requirements.
+In particular, support for e-invoicing standards often requires additional development.

 Global B2B companies need: